AngelD2000/OOAD/Proj6RestartReal/README.md

 https://docs.google.com/document/d/1YRSJylZ4okZQ8eLeJeGoTuxIILi_Z7p2061WapJjmaA/edit?usp=sharing

 ### Instructions to Run ###
 Clone the contents of the repo and open in intellij.
-Open your Maven window, and rebuild the project.
-Then, simply run the code.
+Open your Maven window, and clean and rebuild the project.
+Then, simply run the code (Main class is in Flashpoint.java).
 Interact with the project by clicking on squares and selecting legal (black) moves.